bitpoke/stack/docs/deploy-on-stack.md

 Via `skaffold dev --cleanup=false`, you can build the image having your local code bundled with your custom dependencies.
 After the build was made, `skaffold` will try to deploy the `chart/wordpress-site/` to your development context (default).
-`--cleanup=false` ensure that the deployment will not be deleted, so the state of your application (like database, memecache etc) will be preserved between code updates.
+`--cleanup=false` ensure that the deployment will not be deleted, so the state of your application (like database, Memcache, etc) will be preserved between code updates.

 ```console